subhankardas/go-projects/README.md

 `cqlsh -u cassandra -p cassandra`

 <b>Run CQL queries</b>

-To create the keyspace and tables run the commands in the folder <i>cql > schema.cql</i>
+* students-service - To create the keyspace and tables run the commands in the folder

+    <i>microservices > students-service > cql > schema.cql</i>